afneville/docs/maths/probability-theory.md

 In probability theory, an _experiment_ is a repeatable procedure with a set of _outcomes_.
-An experiment with more than one outcome is known as a _random experiment_, as opposed to a _deterministic experiment_ which has a single outcome.
+An experiment with more than one outcome is known as a _random experiment_, as opposed to a _deterministic experiment_, which has a single outcome.
 The occurrence of an outcome could entail the occurrence of any number of _events_, which are sets of outcomes.